+6.3.2.3.1 Introduction

 A test purpose is an informal description of the expected test behaviour.
 As such it is written in prose.

 When needed to clarify the TP, it is helpful to add some graphical presentations, mainly tables, and include message sequence charts.